milanofthe/pathsim/src/pathsim/blocks/README.md

 ---

 The goal is to keep the available blocks that can be imported direcly general purpose and have separate submodules / toolboxes for special purpose blocks.
-For example for different domains such as nuclear fusion, radio-frequency engineering, or robotics.
+For example for different domains such as chemical, tritium sciences, radio-frequency engineering, or robotics.